propelorm/Propel2/documentation/cookbook/replication.markdown

 ## Implementation ##

-The replication functionality is implemented in the Propel connection configuration and initialization code and in the generated Peer and Object classes.
+The replication functionality is implemented in the Propel connection configuration and initialization code and in the generated TableMap and Object classes.

 ### `Propel::getReadConnection()` and `Propel::getWriteConnection()` ###